Japan City Guides: Kumamoto

 Nearby is the Shimada Art Gallery (Tel: 096 352 597), which has exhibits relating to the life of master Edo Period swordsman Miyamoto Musashi, who spent his last years in Kumamoto.
 Take a bus to Jikei-byoin-mae bus stop.

 Writers Lafcadio Hearn and Natsume Soseki both lived in Kumamoto for periods in their lives and it is possible to visit their former homes.
-Hearn's previous house (Tel: 096 354 7842) is at 2-6 Ansei-machi in the center of town.
+Hearn's previous house (Tel: 096 354 7842), which is now a museum is at 2-6 Ansei-machi in the center of town.

 Natsume Soseki's residence is preserved as the Soseki Memorial Hall (Tel: 096 325 9127) at 4-22 Tsubo-machi, north of the castle.

 Tatsuda Shizen-koen northeast of downtown Kumamoto includes Taisho-ji Temple, which contains the grave of Hosokawa Gracia (1563-1600), a convert to Christianity and the daughter of Akechi Mitsuhide, the betrayer of Oda Nobunaga at Honnoji Temple in Kyoto.
 Married to Hosokawa Tadaoki, she was killed by a servant in Osaka Castle on the orders of her husband to prevent her being taken hostage by Ishida Mitsunari, an enemy of Hosokawa and his ally Tokugawa Ieyasu.

 Horse meat is a local delicacy and can be sample in a number of eateries near Kumamoto Castle.
 Another local food is karashi renkon - deep-fried lotus root.
 The volcan soils of the area are also supposed to produce a distinctive sake.

 Raw horse meat - basashi - and a road sign for horses in Kumamoto